-Amy Fitzmaurice, Project Officer for Living with Tigers, tells us more about the past three years and how the project has been working to reduce conflict between people and tigers.
+Amy Fitzmaurice, Project Officer for Living with Tigers, and Field Coordinators Prakash Chapagain and Prabin Poudel from Nepal, tell us more about the past three years and how the project has been working to reduce conflict between people and tigers.

 “Over the last three years of working on the Living with Tigers project, I have spent my time immersed in the rich ecosystems of Bardia and Chitwan National Park in Nepal, incredibly valuable for their unique biodiversity.
 The project worked to protect tigers by reducing conflict between tigers and people that live near these National Parks.
 In the last 20 years, the human population in the region has increased by 80% and people often go into the forests to collect firewood for cooking and so sell to make a living.

 “As humans move further into the forest, the predators that share this home have less and less space in which to hunt for their food.